Report cross-border tax arrangements (Mandatory Disclosure Rules/DAC6)

 - the relevant EU Member States

-You can also file multiple reports at the same time using an XML upload function.
-For this you will need software from an (external) software supplier.
+You can also report multiple disclosures at the same time by uploading an XML-file.
+For this you will need software from a software supplier.

-Once you have filed a report we will send you a reference number.
+Once you have reported a disclosure we will send you a reference number.

-We forward your report to a European database accessible to the tax authorities of the European Member States.
-In addition, we use the information from your report within the Netherlands Tax and Customs Administration for supervisory purposes, for example.
+We forward your disclosure to a European database which is accessible to the tax authorities of the European Member States.
+In addition, we use the information from your disclosure within the Netherlands Tax Administration for supervisory purposes, for example.

-Would you like to know more about how the reporting process works at the Netherlands Tax and Customs Administration?
+Would you like to know more about how the reporting process works at the Netherlands Tax Administration?
 Download the process chart.

-For questions about the mandatory disclosure legislation such as questions about the hallmarks, please contact the MDR team of the Tax and Customs Administration by e-mail at MDRfirstname.lastname@example.org
+For questions about the mandatory disclosure legislation such as hallmarks, or questions about filling in the Disclosure of Cross-Border Arrangements web form or XML-file, please contact the Netherlands Tax Administration's MDR team by email at: MDRemail@example.com

-If you are a software developer or are planning to develop the software to report potential tax avoidance arrangements you can register for the required specifications, IT-related questions (e.g. about the required technical specifications of the various fields) and support at the website Digital Messaging Support (ODB) of the Tax and Customs Administration.
-Or contact the service desk via: firstname.lastname@example.org
+If you are a software developer or are planning to develop the software to report potential tax avoidance arrangements you can register for the required specifications and technical support at the Support Digital Messaging (SDM) website.
+For technical issues contact the service desk by email at: firstname.lastname@example.org